Padrie/Office-Rush-95/README.md

 <h2 align="left">Contributions</h2>

-This project was made in a team of 10, while on the engineering side we had 2 people, my teammate [Chris](https://github.com/FuzzyHerbivore) who was responsible for the general Gameplay, Player logic and Interaction with Player and environment, and Me, responsible for the minigames
+This project was made in a team of 10, while on the engineering side we had 2 people, my teammate [Chris](https://github.com/FuzzyHerbivore) who was responsible for the general Gameplay, Player logic and Interaction with Player and environment, and Me, responsible for the minigamese

 <h2 align="left">My Responsibility</h2>